mguery/resume/index.md

 ---

-To see how I can add value to your team, take a look at my [Plum.io profile](https://secure.plum.io/p/hk14dNZ_esxZzpK9gEMvXg) or read what others are saying:

-**Reviews**
-* "...Marjy completed the job in a timely and professional manner.
-Marjy helped me by saving time and money."
-* "...found the experience very easygoing.
-She is easy to work with."
-* "...an excellent teacher.
-I highly recommend her to guide you..."
-* "...unfailingly polite to the librarians she worked with and the students she was tutoring.
-Most notable was her patience with sometimes difficult patrons who could be frustrated in learning new computer skills."

----

-Looking for a company that values diversity and inclusion, volunteering and community involvement with room to grow within the company.
+To see how I can add value to your team, take a look at my [Plum.io profile](https://secure.plum.io/p/hk14dNZ_esxZzpK9gEMvXg).
+I'm looking for a company that is transparent, values diversity and inclusion, volunteering and community involvement with room to grow within the company.
 (With an easygoing interview/hiring process.)
-If that sounds like you, let's chat on [LinkedIn](https://www.linkedin.com/in/msguery).
+If that sounds like you, connect with on [LinkedIn](https://www.linkedin.com/in/msguery).